 Establish a strict regimen

-As we mention above, a skin coach will help creating a routine for at-home and professional treatments in a spa or salon.
+As we mentioned above, a skin coach will help create a routine for at-home treatments, as well as professional treatments in a spa or salon.
 Hilling suggests monthly facials to begin six months out from the big day.
 "Professional treatments accelerate results and guys are all about seeing a visible difference quickly."

 Exfoliate (and no, shaving won't help)

 According to Hilling, guys often think they're resurfacing when they shave.
 That's a myth, though.
 Men's facial skin is typically thicker than women's, which makes skin exfoliation very important, Hilling says.

 "I recommend a plan of resurfacing three to four times per week at night.
 I love glycolic acid, which is derived from sugarcane, as a natural way to dissolve layers of dead skin while you sleep."
 Of course, professional facials include resurfacing as well.

 Don't forget sunscreen

 ...unless you want to look like the groom in The Hangover!
 As us girls know, even the most fair-skinned guys often forget to wear sunscreen.
 They need it daily though, rain or shine, with an SPF of at least 30, stresses Hilling.
 UV rays penetrate through glass, so even if you're just going from the car to the office, you still need to be sun safe, she advises.
 "Also, anywhere your hair is thin should be protected against sun damage.
 That includes bald spots and receding hairlines."

 The simplest way to avoid forgetting UV protection is to wear a moisturizer that includes some level of SPF.
 For bald grooms or those who spend more time in direct sunlight, consider something with a higher SPF, like Dr. Jart Cicapair's Tiger Grass Color Correcting Treatment SPF 30 ($52, available at Sephora).
 It's the perfect product to take on your sunny honeymoon.

 Invest in the best shaving cream